Simply Red: 2003–2010: Re-establishment as a band and disbanding

-2014–2015: Big Love and 30th anniversary reunion tour
+2014–2015: Reunion, Big Love and 30th anniversary reunion tour

-On 3 November 2014, Simply Red announced that they would be reforming in Autumn 2015 for a 30th anniversary European tour, the "Big Love Tour 2015".
-The tour debuted on 20 October 2015 in Odense, Denmark, went on in 2016 as the "Big Love Tour 2016" and ended on 26 August 2016 at the Summerdays Festival in Arbon, Switzerland, performing the following month an ultimate show on 10 September 2016 at the BMW Festival Night in Munich, Germany.
-The line-up for the reunion tour was the same as Simply Red's last formation with the exception of Roman Roth replacing Pete Lewinson as drummer.
+On 3 November 2014, Simply Red announced that they would be reforming in Autumn 2015 for a 30th anniversary European tour, the Big Love Tour.
+The tour started on 20 October 2015 in Odense, Denmark, and ended on 26 August 2016 at the Summerdays Festival in Arbon, Switzerland, performing the following month an ultimate show on 10 September 2016 at the BMW Festival Night in Munich, Germany.
+The line-up for the reunion tour was the same as Simply Red's last formation with the exception of Roman Roth replacing Pete Lewinson as the drummer.

-On 19 April 2015, the band announced that they would be releasing a new studio album (also) named Big Love, containing 12 new tracks.
+On 19 April 2015, the band announced that they would be releasing a new studio album, named Big Love, containing 12 new tracks.
 The new album was released on 29 May 2015.

-2016–2018: Stars 25th anniversary tour and Symphonica In Rosso
+2016–2018: 25 Years of Stars Tour and Symphonica In Rosso

-On 11 November 2016, Simply Red embarked in Dublin, Ireland on the "25 Years of Stars Live" tour, celebrating the 25th anniversary of the release in September 1991 of Stars by playing live on stage the entire album in its original running order (while the second half of the show featured hits and classic Simply Red songs).
-The debut date in Ireland was followed by a 10-date UK leg starting on 13 November in Liverpool, England, and ending on 27 November at The O2 in London.
+On 11 November 2016, Simply Red embarked in Dublin, Ireland on the 25 Years of Stars Live Tour, celebrating the 25th anniversary of the release in September 1991 of Stars by playing live on stage the entire album in its original running order, while the second half of the show featured hits and classic Simply Red songs.
+The debut date in Ireland was followed by a 10-date UK leg starting on 13 November in Liverpool, England, and ending on 27 November at the O2 Arena in London.

-In 2017, they announced they would be headlining at the annual Symphonica In Rosso event on 25, 26 and 28 October.
+In 2017, the band headlined the Symphonica In Rosso event on 25, 26 and 28 October.
 A live album of the concert, Symphonica in Rosso – Live at Ziggo Dome, Amsterdam, was released on 23 November 2018.
-The live album debuted and peaked at number 58 on the UK Albums Chart.
+It peaked at number 58 on the UK Albums Chart.

 2019–2023: Blue Eyed Soul

 The band's twelfth studio album, Blue Eyed Soul, was released on 8 November 2019.
 It debuted at number six on the UK Albums Chart, selling nearly 10,000 copies in its first week.

-To support the album Simply Red announced concert dates for 2021 around the UK and Europe.
-However, these were postponed to 2022 and 2023 due to the COVID-19 pandemic.
+Simply Red's concert dates for 2021 were postponed to 2022 and 2023 due to the COVID-19 pandemic.

-On 18 May 2021, Simply Red released a new single, "Earth In A Lonely Space".

-On 22 October 2022 Simply Red released their first remix album, Simply Red Remixed Vol. 1 (1985-2000).
+On 22 October 2022, Simply Red released their first remix album, Simply Red Remixed Vol. 1 (1985–2000).